epistemex/audio-reader-js/README.md

     AudioReader("http://path.to/audio.iff").then(function(res) {

-        var actx = res.audioContext,                // the shared audio context
+        const actx = res.audioContext;              // the shared audio context
-            source = actx.createBufferSource();     // create a playback buffer
+        const source = actx.createBufferSource();   // create a playback buffer

         source.buffer = res.buffer;                 // use parsed file as data source
         source.connect(actx.destination);           // default output
-        source.start(0);                            // play - voila!
+        source.start(0);                            // play
     },
     alert);

-or use the built-in convenience method to do the same this way:
+or use the built-in convenience method to do the same:

     AudioReader("http://path.to/audio.au").then(function(res) {
         res.createPlayerObject().start();